R0mbertus/ruyst-caster/README.md

 # ruyst-caster
-Various raycasters made in Rust using bevy.
-The basic idea is for it to be a simple wolfenstein looking maze, with some other basic features.
+A Ray-caster made in Rust using bevy.
+The basic idea is for it to be a looking maze, with some other basic features.

 ## Installation
 Thanks to the cargo tool, it should be as simple as installing rust and then